kirishoru/kirishoru.github.io/index.md

 The stories of others deserve to be told, but if not by them, then why not by me.
 I only hope I can do justice to their valor.
 But how can I convey with mere words the vanity, the foolhardiness, the bullheaded...tenacity? ...The bravery.
 The pure hearted altruism.
 The faith and majesty and greatness embodied by them all.
 Their splendor.

 I know not.
 I will simply have to try.
-Bear with me dear reader; this chronicle will tell the tale of a group of heroes that saved…everything.
+Bear with me dear reader; this chronicle will tell the tale of a group of heroes that saved…*everything*.

 # <a name="id-1"></a> Beginnings and Endings
 ---